BARSElo: Player Rating System for Recreational Dodgeball

 Phase 1: Starting Simple with Elo

-Like many initial attempts at skill rating, I started with Elo ratings from chess.
-The approach is straightforward: players start at 1000, team ratings are the average of their roster, and you update after each game based on expected vs. actual outcome.
-I tuned the K-factor to balance how quickly players could climb or fall.
+Like many first attempts at skill rating, I started with Elo from chess.
+Players begin at 1000, team rating is the roster average, and ratings update after each game from expected vs. actual outcomes.
+I tuned the K-factor to control movement speed.

-Surprisingly, it worked well — around 62% win prediction accuracy.
-But Elo is fundamentally reactive: it rewards players on teams currently winning, rather than truly disentangling individual skill from team composition.
-It also ignores margin of victory, discarding information about whether a team won 5-0 or 3-2.
+It worked surprisingly well, around 62% win prediction accuracy.
+But Elo is reactive: it rewards players on currently winning teams instead of disentangling individual skill from team composition.
+It also ignores margin of victory, losing the difference between a 5-0 and a 3-2 game.

 Phase 2: The TrueSkill Experiment

 TrueSkill seemed perfect for team-based games.
-It was literally designed for this problem, models player uncertainty, and has nice Bayesian properties.
-But it performed worse than basic Elo.
-The problem: overfitting.
-With ~800 parameters for ~800 games of data, the model had too much flexibility.
-TrueSkill maintains two learned parameters per player (mean skill μ and uncertainty σ), which is too many degrees of freedom for my dataset.
+It models uncertainty and has strong Bayesian foundations, but it performed worse than Elo.
+The core issue was overfitting: ~800 parameters for ~800 games gave too much flexibility.
+Learning two parameters per player (μ and σ) was too many degrees of freedom for this dataset.

 Phase 3: Margin of Victory Struggles